-The Life Design Graduate Assistant will work together with Taylor staff to communicate, promote, support, and expand meaningful life design programming at Tulane University- helping students identify where their academic interests intersect with their desire to create positive social impact.
-The Life Design Graduate Assistant will primarily be responsible for supporting “Taylor Your Life” (TYL) classes, and programming in the Changemaker Residential Learning Community (RLC).
+The Life Design Graduate Assistant will work together with Taylor staff to communicate, promote, support, and expand meaningful life design programming at Tulane University – helping students identify where their academic interests intersect with their desire to create positive social impact.
+The Life Design GA’s primary responsibility will be assessing the impact of TYL courses, providing administrative support to “Taylor Your Life” (TYL) classes, and running programming in the Changemaker Residential Learning Community (RLC).

-The GA for Research and Scholarship in Social Innovation will help design, execute, and support a range of scholarly and applied research-related activities at the Taylor Center, including co-authoring, editing, and proofreading of manuscripts, working papers, and other scholarly products; as well as designing and conducting appropriate data collection activities using appropriate research methods, and maintaining documentation for these research projects.
+The GA for Research and Scholarship in Social Innovation will help design, execute, and support a range of scholarly and applied research-related activities at Taylor.
+Work will include co-authoring and proofreading scholarly products as well as designing data collection activities.
 The individual will be part of the research team at Taylor and will be expected to meet regularly and coordinate efforts with others.

-The GA for Design Facilitation for Social Impact will help design and offer training experiences for campus and lay audiences in design thinking for social impact, as well as lead groups through design processes to address challenges.
-The work will be part of regular design for social impact programming at the Taylor Center, as well as contributing to custom design facilitation and/or trainings based on special request.
+The GA for Design Facilitation for Social Impact will help run training experiences for campus and lay audiences in design thinking for social impact.
+This GA might also lead groups in design-led processes to address challenges.
+The work will be part of regular design for social impact programming at Taylor (I.e. Fast 48), as well as contribute to custom design facilitation and/or trainings (TBD).
 The individual will be part of the Taylor design thinking team and will be expected to work with other trainers and facilitators.